AKEric/skinner/README.md

 # Help
 Please log problems & requests in the **Issues** section of this github.

-I have a full time job, and work on this in my spare time.
-By using it you accept the fact that you are at the mercy of my schedule.

 I welcome all suggestions & ideas for improvement.